-“The region continues to pursue its reform agenda, to transform it to become globally competitive, from its systems to infrastructures, science and technology also continues to play its vital role in trying to become the spring-board of the region towards Asian Integration through its Halal Industry Development Program,” Hataman said.
+“The region continues to pursue its reform agenda, to transform it to become globally competitive, from its systems to infrastructures, science and technology also continue to play its vital role in trying to become the spring-board of the region towards Asian Integration through its Halal Industry Development Program,” Hataman said.

-The Halal Food Industry Development Plan is a major initiative for Mindanao under its Medium Term Philippine Development Plan, which specifically provides that the ARMM shall be the country’s halal-production base.
+The Halal Food Industry Development Plan is a major initiative for Mindanao under its Medium-Term Philippine Development Plan, which specifically provides that the ARMM shall be the country’s halal-production base.
 This program is anchored on three pillars namely policy and advocacy, infrastructure and support system, and governance.

-Several initiatives of the regional government pertaining to the promotion of the halal industry are already being implemented such as the adoption of the Regional and Provincial Halal Food Industry Plan, and the passage into law of the Muslim Mindanao Act No. 254 also known as “ARMM Halal Labeling Act of 2009”.
+Several initiatives of the regional government about the promotion of the halal industry are already being implemented such as the adoption of the Regional and Provincial Halal Food Industry Plan, and the passage into law of the Muslim Mindanao Act No. 254 also known as “ARMM Halal Labeling Act of 2009”.